 How does the thought of delegating make you feel?
 Does it make you feel anxious?
 Does it feel risky to do so?
 If so, you may be a micromanager.

 Outlining actionable plans and referencing beneficial articles is a great way to ensure success for your team when delegating a project such as SEO marketing or sales management.
-For example, if you are focused on earning links to your real estate business website then it is vital to have a step by step process for doing so, including beneficial articles for your team along the way to ensure success.
+For example, suppose you are focused on earning links to your real estate business website.
+In that case, it is vital to have a step-by-step process for doing so, including beneficial articles for your team along the way to ensure success.

 2. Realize That You’re Not Alone